jebeck/blog.janabeck.com/src/pages/Firebase-auth-via-custom-React-hook/index.md

 ### form submission

 This first sketch of `useFirebaseAuth` has a major problem.
 I’ve supplied a second argument to `useEffect`—the array `[email, password]`, which ensures that the function supplied as the first argument of `useEffect` will only be called when `email` or `password` has changed instead of on every render cycle of the component in which the custom hook is called.
-But the problem is that here the function will still fire on every single character typed in to complete’s the `email` or `password`—i.e., after every `onChange` that triggers an update to `email` or `password`—and absolutely hammer the Firebase APIs with login requests that will mostly fail until the final one that perhaps doesn’t (if the user types it correctly and Firebase API throttling hasn’t kicked in 😅).
+But the problem is that here the function will still fire on every single character typed in by the user to complete their `email` or `password`—i.e., after every `onChange` that triggers an update to `email` or `password`.
+This will absolutely hammer the Firebase APIs with login requests that will mostly fail until the final one that perhaps doesn’t (if the user types it correctly and Firebase API throttling hasn’t kicked in <span role='img' aria-label='sweat smile emoji'>😅</span>).
 So what’s missing?
-At it’s root, the problem is that this custom hook doesn’t yet handle the form _submission_ step—that is, clicking the “log in” button.
+At its root, the problem is that this custom hook doesn’t yet handle the form _submission_ step—that is, clicking the “log in” button.

 Dan spent a lot of time in his talk working on examples involving `<input>`s, but he never worked with a `<form>` with this kind of button-click submission step.
 After noodling on this problem for a bit, I came to the conclusion that it’s necessary to use some kind of sentinel variable tracking form submission state (i.e., submitted or not) as part of the trigger for the `useEffect` hook that’s at the core of `useFirebaseAuth`.

 ### the full auth hook

-Here’s the full `useFirebaseAuth` custom hook that I’ve ended up with, including three additional `useState` calls to track not just the form submission status but also the results of login—i.e., the current logged-in user—and any login errors that might occur:
+So here's the full `useFirebaseAuth` custom hook that I’ve ended up with, including three additional `useState` calls to track not just the form submission status but also the results of login—i.e., the current logged-in user—and any login errors that might occur:

 ```jsx
 import _ from 'lodash'